-Any of you who are in a relationship with a farmer, whether it be early stages, solid & secure and planning a future or in a long term settled relationship the perks and pitfalls are all the same.
+Any of you who are in a relationship with a farmer, whether it be early stages, solid and secure and planning a future or in a long term settled relationship the perks and pitfalls are all the same.

-RAIN becomes your best friend!
+Rain becomes your best friend!
 Instead of the old ‘rain, rain, go away.. come again another day’ jingle, you find yourself starting to look forward to a rainy day here and there.